nestjs-ex/nats-strategy/README.md

 });
 ```

-Above construction will instantiate `JwtConfigService` inside `JwtModule` and will leverage it to create options object.
+Above construction will instantiate `NatsClientConfigService` inside `NatsClientModule` and will leverage it to create options object.

 ```typescript
 class NatsClientConfigService implements NatsClientOptionsFactory {